thdelmas/42-boot2root/writeup1.md

 From the web browser we can read a topic intitled "Probleme login?"
 `https://192.168.56.4/forum/index.php?id=6`

+We found inside 2 important data that we cannot guess, a username `lmezard` and a password `!q\]Ej?*5K5cy*AJ`

 We can see inside many log about failed connection try `curl --insecure 'https://192.168.56.4/forum/index.php?id=6' | grep 'Failed password'`

 We found a password but doesn't work on ssh

 We will try on the webmail service

+Doesn't work either

+Instead, if we try to login on the forum

+It works for te user `lmezard`

+Now we are logged we can see that there is no real difference between the previous situation, exept for the user space

+Inside the user spae we found the lmezard's email,that's `laurie@borntosec.net`

+We can try to log to the webmail server at `webmail/src/login.php`

+It works with the same password

+There's a mail with db access

+We can connect to the phpmyadmin dashboard